davidfstr/Crystal-Web-Archiver/README.md

 ### To download a static website (ex: [xkcd]):

-* Download Crystal for your operating system.
+* Download Crystal.
 See the Download section above.
 * Open Crystal and create a new project, call it "xkcd".
-* Click the "+ URL" button to add the "https://xkcd.com/1/" URL, named "First Comic".
+* Click the "New Root URL" button to add the "https://xkcd.com/1/" URL, named "First Comic".
 * Expand the new "First Comic" node to download the page and display its links.
-* Click the "+ Group" button to add a new group called "Comics" with the pattern "https://xkcd.com/#/".
+* Click the "New Group" button to add a new group named "Comics" with the pattern "https://xkcd.com/#/".
 The "#" is a wildcard that matches any number.
   Make sure it also has "First Comic" selected as the Source.
-    * If you click the "Preview Members" button in the dialog, you should see a list of several URLs, including "https://xkcd.com/1/" and "https://xkcd.com/2/".
+    * In the "Preview Members" section of the dialog, you should see a list of several URLs, including "https://xkcd.com/1/" and "https://xkcd.com/2/".
-* Close the "First Comic" node so that you can see the new "Comics" node at the root level.
+* Close the "First Comic" node so that you can see the new "Comics" node.
 * Select the "Comics" node and press the "Download" button.
   This will download all xkcd comics.
 * Expand the "Comics" node to see a list of all comic pages.